 In another study, healthy individuals reported that supplementing with 10 grams of collagen hydrolysate for 24 weeks resulted in significant reductions in joint pain.
 Additionally, studies have shown that supplementation with as little as 5 grams of hydrolyzed collagen (and as little as 1 gram of hydrolyzed type II collagen) can improve skin health.
 It appears that supplementing with hydrolyzed collagen stimulates chondrocyte activity, which results in an increase in the body’s natural production of collagen (5).

-Collagen serves a variety of vital functions in the human body, and along those lines, it is one of the most abundant proteins.
 Being proactive and accounting for your collagen health early on can lead to a variety of health benefits down the road.
 Consider adding collagen supplementation and/or some of the methods mentioned above to boost collagen production and optimize your structural health.